Healthcare Scenario: MedAlliance Network

 Consent Management

-Patient consent is not just a checkbox — it's a runtime enforcement mechanism:
+Patient consent is not just a checkbox — it's a runtime enforcement mechanism that governs every data access in real-time:

 flowchart LR